JuliaDynamics/TimeseriesSurrogates.jl/docs/src/contributor_guide.md

 ## Feature requests

-If you have requests for a new method but can't implement it yourself, you can also report it an an [issue](https://github.com/JuliaDynamics/TimeseriesSurrogates.jl/issues).
+If you have requests for a new method but can't implement it yourself, you can also report it as an [issue](https://github.com/JuliaDynamics/TimeseriesSurrogates.jl/issues).
 The package developers or other volunteers might be able to help with the implementation.

 Please mark method requests clearly as "Method request: my new method...", and provide a reference to a scientific publication that outlines the algorithm.